| Tuesday 26th October 2004 | ![]() |

 ![]() |

-Steve could now order with confidence knowing that it was pork in his schnitzel!
 When he sat down to eat he couldn't fault it.
 Even the mushy looking sprouts with pieces of ham tasted really good!
 Apparently they looked over cooked and foul but on the inside they had retained their crispness.
-I took his word for it, but they still looked like fart fodder to me! |
+I took his word for it, but they still looked like fart fodder to me!
+We were now begining to tire and it was only 2:30pm!
+We had covered quite some distance, and at a very brisk pace.
+It was too early to return to the hotel for a siesta so we decided to revisit Checkpoint Charlie and go into the museum. |

 The entrance fee was €7 each and we also hired an audio guide for €3.
 It was a shame that I couldn't take my camera in because it was full of objects that were used during escape attempts to get over or under the wall.
 It was fascinating to see the clever ways of smuggling people through checkpoints.
 Cars with concealed hiding places, a chair (which Steve sat in) that was attached to a pully system hung from an East Berlin roof to a West Berlin roof, and a shopping basket used by a "westie" mother to smuggle through her "Ostie" baby.
 On the negative side, most of the items on display were just photographs on the walls, and our audio guide did drone on and on about each one; but it was still incredible to see these picture of daring attempts to make it across the death strip.
 With the border guards ordered to "shoot to kill" it showed how desperate they must have been to risk their lives to reach loved ones in the west.
 Many didn't make it. |